dscape/rewrite/README.md

 ## Contribute

-Everyone is welcome to contribute.
+Think the documentation sucks?
+Think the performance is crap?
+Think `rewrite` is cool but is missing feature X?
+This is your change to shine: contribute to the project.

+1. Message `dscape` on github talking about what you want to accomplish.
-1. Fork rewrite in github
+2. Fork rewrite in github
-2. Create a new branch - `git checkout -b my-branch`
+3. Create a new branch - `git checkout -b my-branch`
-3. Develop/fix the functionality
+4. Develop/fix the functionality
-4. Test your changes
+5. Test your changes
-5. Commit your changes
+6. Commit your changes
-6. Push to your branch - `git push origin my-branch`
+7. Push to your branch - `git push origin my-branch`
-7. Create an pull request
+8. Create an pull request

 ### Running the tests